ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.2.md

 ### Easy configuration of SEO and Taxonomy fields

 Now SEO and Taxonomy fields are displayed in the an anchor menu as menu item and have a dynamic enabled-disabled toggle.

+### Separate product edition directories

+Thanks to splitting SQL upgrade files into separate product editions, the product update is easier.